Bornlex/bornlex.github.io/content/posts/lora.md

 Note that there is also an alpha hyperparameter that we can tune to scale the values of the low-rank matrix.

+During fine-tuning, we would initialize the weights of the values, keys and queries to the weights of the pre-trained model.
+Those layers would then be frozen and we would only update the weights of the low-rank matrices.

 # Resources

 The link to the original paper can be found [here](https://arxiv.org/abs/2106.09685).